Arafat-alim/restful-apis-sql/README.md

 ### Migrations: [knexJs Official Docs](https://knexjs.org/guide/migrations.html#migration-cli)

-Install Globally for easily access its command:
+Install `knexjs` Globally for easily access its command:

 ```bash
 npm install knex -g
 ```

-How to create a migration file using the knex cli.
+### How to create a migration file using the knex cli.
 (Please note: install the knex in global for accessing the knex command).

 ```bash
 knex migrate:make migration_name
 ```

-Migrations file for creating the "users" table
+### Migrations file for creating the "users" table

 ```js
 /**